JuliaDynamics/ResumableFunctions.jl/docs/src/manual.md

 - In a `try` block only top level `@yield` statements are allowed.
 - In a `finally` block a `@yield` statement is not allowed.
 - An anonymous function can not contain a `@yield` statement.
+- If a `FiniteStateMachineIterator` object is used in more than one `for` loop, the internal state is not reset.